CSS Grid vs Flexbox: A Comprehensive Comparison

 While both CSS Grid and Flexbox can be used to create responsive layouts, they have different strengths:

 CSS Grid provides more control over the layout, allowing for complex designs, while Flexbox is simpler and more intuitive for straightforward alignment tasks.
+The most common real-world pattern is Grid for the overall page structure and Flexbox for the components inside each region.

 When to Use Each